-In 2024, out-of-scope emissions linked to the combustion of biofuels or biomass for direct or indirect energy use contributed to a total of 32 kilotons of CO2e, 7% of total emissions.
+In 2024, outside-of-scopes emissions linked to the combustion of biofuels or biomass for direct or indirect energy use contributed to a total of 32 kilotons of CO_2e , 7% of total emissions.
 Meanwhile, biogenic emissions from our own crop residues amounted to 11% of the total, with 46 kilotons.